Q-fid: Quantum Circuit Fidelity Improvement with LSTM Networks: Introduction

 \section{Introduction}

-To outperform classical computers, quantum computers make use of the principles and phenomena of quantum mechanics.
-Traditionally, computers manipulate their classical bits in the binary basis, or \(0/1\) basis.
-When operating a quantum computer with qubits, in addition to representing the classical \(0/1\) with its computational basis \(\ket{0}/\ket{1}\), the qubits also have the ability to switch to any desired basis, elevating the calculation to a higher dimension.
+\IEEEPARstart{B}{y} using quantum computers that exploit the principles and phenomena of quantum mechanics, it may be possible to achieve superpolynomial or even exponential speedups for traditionally hard computing problems \cite{simon}.
+With quantum computers, in addition to representing the classical bits \(0/1\) using its computational basis \(\ket{0}/\ket{1}\), the qubits also have the ability to switch to any desired basis, elevating the calculation to a higher dimension.
 Moreover, by entangling multiple qubits, the computation can be performed simultaneously in an exponentially larger space.
-This gives quantum computers the potential to achieve superpolynomial or even exponential speedups for traditionally hard computing problems, for example, Simon's problem \cite{simon}.

-Ever since Google fabricated the Sycamore processor back in 2018 and later claimed to have achieved quantum supremacy in 2019 \cite{google_supreme}, the field of quantum computing hardware has grown substantially.
-However, the current state of quantum computing is still far from perfect.
-This is because quantum computers are easily affected by external noise.
-Present day quantum computers have a limited amount of qubits with limited inter-connectivity and very short coherence lifetimes (in order of milliseconds) \cite{qubit_life_0, qubit_life_1}.
-Furthermore, the gate operations and readout are very susceptible to noise.
-To overcome the noise limitations of today's machines, Noisy Intermediate-Scale Quantum (NISQ) \cite{nisq} offers a viable solution.
-NISQ computing uses error-mitigation techniques to compensate for fragile qubits \cite{error_mitigation, ibm_mitigation, nisq_techs}.
-For example, performing repeated measurements to find high-probability outputs, or using multiple noisy physical qubits to represent one robust logical qubit \cite{qecool, qulatis}.
+However, present-day quantum computers have a limited amount of qubits with limited interconnectivity and very short coherence lifetimes (in order of milliseconds) \cite{qubit_life_0, qubit_life_1}.
+Furthermore, the gate operations and readout are very susceptible to external noise.
+To overcome the noise limitations of today's machines, Noisy Intermediate-Scale Quantum (NISQ) \cite{nisq} offers a viable solution by using error-mitigation techniques to compensate for fragile qubits \cite{error_mitigation, ibm_mitigation, qulatis, nisq_techs, qecool}.